chromaui/chromatic-docs/bitbucket-pipelines.md

 Read our <a href="/docs/cli#chromatic-options"> CLI documentation</a>.
 </div>

 Including the `--auto-accept-changes` flag ensures all incoming changes will be accepted as baselines.
-Additionally you'll maintain a clean `master` branch.
+Additionally, you'll maintain a clean `master` branch.

 If you want to test the changes introduced by the rebased branch, you can adjust your workflow and include a new step with the `ignore-last-build-on-branch` flag.
 For example: